 Clicking the unblock will re-enable ingest for that repository.
 When the duration of the block expires then ingest is re-enabled.
 The maximum duration allowed is 1 year.

-When you block ingest all sockets opened for ingest into this repository are closed and not re-opened until the block has expired or be removed by hand.
+When you block ingest, all sockets opened for ingest into this repository are closed and not re-opened until the block has expired or been removed by hand.
 Most log shippers will simply queue up the log records when they can’t deliver them and then when the connection is re-opened they will ship all the missing data as well as new data from that point on.